Nemanja Matić: International career

+In August 2008, while playing for MFK Košice in Slovak Corgoň Liga, Matić received Slovak citizenship.
+Initially, he expressed an interest in playing for Slovakia internationally, explicitly refusing to play for his country of birth: "They can lure me into the A-team or the U21 [team], but I don't want to [play for Serbia] any more.
+I've already decided."

-Matić's debut for the Serbia under-21 team came in a match against Denmark on 11 October 2008.
-After three matches and two goals for the Serbia under-21 squad, he was called up to the Serbian senior squad and made his debut in a friendly against Poland on 14 December 2008, in a 1–0 loss.
+However, on 11 October 2008, he debuted for the Serbia under-21 team in a match against Denmark.
+After three matches and two goals for the Serbia under-21 squad, he was called up to the senior squad and made his debut in a friendly against Poland on 14 December 2008, in a 1–0 loss.

 He played in the Cyprus International Football Tournament in 2009 where Serbia made it to the final.

 Matić took part in the 2009 UEFA Euro Under-21 Championship, where he played 85 minutes in the first group match against Italy in a 0–0 draw.
 Matić, however, injured himself after contact with Italian forward Sebastian Giovinco.
 He broke the fifth metatarsal in his right foot and was forced to undergo surgery.

-In December 2012, Matić announced he would not play for the Serbian national team while Siniša Mihajlović was the coach.
+In December 2012, Matić announced he would not play for the Serbia national team while Siniša Mihajlović was the coach.
 The reason he gave for this decision is that he felt he was not given the right opportunity by the coach not playing a single minute in his last five call-ups.
 On 6 September 2013, Matić returned to his national team on a 2014 FIFA World Cup qualification match against Croatia, being sent off in the 75th minute.

 He scored his first international goal on 29 March 2015, in a UEFA Euro 2016 qualifying match away to Portugal at the Estádio da Luz, equalising via an overhead kick, albeit in a 2–1 defeat.
 On 11 October, in a loss against the same opponents by the same score at the Partizan Stadium, Matić received a straight red card within a minute of teammate Aleksandar Kolarov's dismissal.

 In June 2018, he was selected in the Serbian squad for the 2018 World Cup, playing all three group stage matches.

 On 28 August 2020, the Football Association of Serbia announced that he had retired from international football; he made 48 appearances and scored two goals for Serbia.
 He earned his final cap against Luxembourg on 10 September 2019.